 Outsider Art: The hot list

-American Folk Art and Outsider Art specialist Cara Zimmerman profiles the artists every aspiring collector should know about — with selected works from our Outsider and Vernacular Art sale in January 2018 in New York
+American Folk Art and Outsider Art specialist Cara Zimmerman profiles the artists every aspiring collector should know about — with selected works from our Outsider and Vernacular Art sale on 18 January in New York

 First coined by the critic Roger Cardinal in 1972, the term ‘Outsider Art’ was originally employed as a synonym for ‘Art Brut’, a label created by Jean Dubuffet in the 1940s to describe art formed beyond the boundaries of the mainstream art world.
 In the ensuing decades the label has broadened to encompass work by artists who have not had any formal training, and who have never been part of the art establishment.
 Some of those described as outsiders have come from difficult circumstances, having experienced poverty or mental illness.